mariadb-corporation/MaxScale/Documentation/Protocols/NoSQL.md

 # Databases and Tables

-By default, _mongodbprotocol_ automatically creates databases as needed.
+By default, _nosqlprotocol_ automatically creates databases as needed.
 The default behavior can be changed by setting `auto_create_databases` to false.
 In that case, databases must manually be created.

-Each Mongo _collection_ corresponds to a MariaDB table with the same name.
+Each MongoDB® _collection_ corresponds to a MariaDB table with the same name.
 However, it is always possible to access a collection irrespective of whether the corresponding table exists or not; it will simply appear to be empty.